anicoll/screamer/README.md

 Cloud Spanner Change Streams Subscriber for Go

+---

+## New: Built-in Leader Election for Scalability

+Screamer now includes built-in leader election and runner liveness tracking.
+When you scale up and run multiple Screamer instances, partitions are automatically assigned to available runners, and failover is handled transparently.
+This enables robust, distributed processing of change streams with high availability.

+---

 ### Sypnosis

 This library is an implementation to subscribe a change stream's records of Google Cloud Spanner in Go.